isurusenarath1/My-To-Do-List/README.md

 - Dark mode / light mode toggle
 - Responsive design for all screen sizes
 - Navigation between separate pages for task management
+- Mark tasks as completed and view completed task history
+- Trash bin for deleted tasks with restoration capability
 - Data saved to MongoDB Atlas for persistence across sessions and devices
 - Color-coded due dates for better task prioritization